 The surface texture includes “X-shaped” treads positioned in very sensory areas at the bottom and sides of the putter grip.
 This enhances the overall comfort and feel.
 The Spyne technology includes a heavily embossed ridge on the grip’s underside.
 This helps golfers have a stable hand placement and makes squaring the face at impact easier.

-What could be better: Asides the price, there’s nothing to criticize
+What are the flaws?
+Asides the price, there’s nothing to criticize

 The Golf Pride Tour Velvet is probably the best cheapest putter grip you’ll ever find on the market this year.
 The putter grip is available in two sizes – the midsize and standard size.
 With the midsize version weighing just 54 grams, it is light as a feather but has a durable and resistant material in the form of a buffed rubber.
 The putter grip a bit smaller than most putters but it works really well.